Enterprise value ratio

 The EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) ratio is a good measure for capital-intensive industries.
 It helps investors compare companies based on various capital structures.

-The graph below compares gold miners’ EV-to-forward-EBITDA to the EBITDA margin for 2017.
+The graph above compares gold miners’ EV-to-forward-EBITDA to the EBITDA margin for 2017.

 Breakdown of miners’ valuations

-Anglogold Ashanti (AU), one of the largest gold mining players, has an EV-to-EBITDA multiple of 5.3x.
+AngloGold Ashanti (AU), one of the largest gold mining players, has an EV-to-EBITDA multiple of 5.2x.
 That’s the highest among South African miners.
-Its estimated EBITDA margin for 2017 is 35.2%.
+Its estimated EBITDA margin for 2017 is 38%.

-It’s worth noting that South African producers are trading at a significant discount to global peers such as Barrick Gold (ABX) and Newmont Mining (NEM), which have multiples of 7.8x and 8.0x, respectively.
+Investors should note that AU is trading at a significant discount to global peers such as Barrick Gold (ABX) and Newmont Mining (NEM), which have multiples of 8.7x and 8.0x, respectively.
 Much of the discount is due to the geographical exposure of AU compared to seniors.

 Gold Fields (GFI) has the highest expected EBITDA margin of 43%.
 But it’s trading at 4.3x, a 17% discount to AngloGold.
 This is due mainly to the uncertainty regarding its South Deep project.
 Guidance for South Deep is a key catalyst for Gold Fields stock.

 Harmony Gold (HMY) is trading at a multiple of 3.4x with an EBITDA margin of 31%.
 It has seen a rerating of 32% in the last one month alone.
 Due to its higher leverage to gold prices in a rising gold rate environment, it has been significantly rerated since the start of the year.
 Because of its higher leverage, any weakness in gold prices could have a magnified impact on Harmony Gold.